v3ceban/nvchad-config/README.md

 - Uses [eslint-lsp](https://github.com/Microsoft/vscode-eslint) for linting
 - Uses [prettier](https://prettier.io) for formatting
 - Requires eslint config to run linting server
-  - To create config and install eslint run: `npm init @eslint/config` in the root of the project.
+  - To create config and install eslint run `npm init @eslint/config` in the root of the project.
   - Run `npm init` if not already done

 ### PHP